 - 6. Disconnect the panel close sensor cable from PJ10. - 7.
 Pull up on the LED cable tab, then remove the LED cable from PJ14 on the system board. - 8.
 Remove one M2.5x8 screw from the sub-battery base. - 9.
 Remove the tape securing the ground cable and one M2.5x6 screw with ground cable from the system board. - 10.
-Release two latches at the back and four latches at the front of the computer and lift up the top cover with display assembly.
+Release two latches at the back of the computer and lift up the top cover with display assembly.
 Be careful to clear the sound jack.